-- ✓ Use of socially speaking and 'I'm A Social Detective' resources for pupils in KS2 - Opportunities to develop communication skills in school productions and class performances. - ✓ The use of visual prompts such as visual timetables and traffic light cards. - The use of alternative ways of recording learning for example use of IPad's, photos, talking tins, adult scribes. - Good practice in teaching, for example the use of clear unambiguous language consistent across the academy asking children to repeat back instructions, task management boards, regard systems and promoting a growth mind-set approach. - School Council with the opportunity for everyone to run for election. - Clubs including: football, athletics, table cricket, cricket, multi skills and hockey. - Staff from the Autism Spectrum team visit school to observe pupils and meet with parents to help support pupils at home
+- ✓ Use of socially speaking and 'I'm A Social Detective' resources for pupils in KS2. - Opportunities to develop communication skills in school productions and class performances. - ✓ The use of visual prompts such as visual timetables and traffic light cards. - ✓ The use of alternative ways of recording learning for example use of IPad's, photos, talking tins, adult scribes. - ✓ Good practice in teaching, for example the use of clear unambiguous language consistent across the academy asking children to repeat back instructions, task management boards, regard systems and promoting a growth mind-set approach. - Aspire inclusion advisor has worked with the school school to observe pupils and meet with parents to help support pupils at home